San Francisco Whistleblower Law Firm

 The California Insurance Fraud Prevention Act

-If you’re no longer willing to stay silent about corporate fraud, the San Francisco whistleblower lawyers at Constantine Cannon, LLP are prepared to listen to your story.
+If you’re no longer willing to stay silent about corporate fraud, the San Francisco, California whistleblower lawyers at Constantine Cannon, LLP are prepared to listen to your story.
 We have knowledge of the whistleblower reward laws, extensive experience in court, and access to the resources necessary to investigate misconduct.

 Please contact our office using the form below to set up a confidential appointment with a member of our team.
 Our attorneys can review your situation and help you explore your options as a whistleblower.